fametrano/fametrano.github.io/_pages/bbt202210-essec.md

 ## Learning objectives

-The course is about bitcoin and crypto-assets, their economic rationale and potential.
+The course is about Bitcoin and crypto-assets, their economic rationale and potential.

 Financial markets, investing, and monetary theory are the focus of the course;
 anyway, game theory, computer science (distributed systems, distributed consensus),